Elango-Sagravia/presidential/outstatic/content/blogs/trump-s-cleared-native-heritage-tariffs-impact-costs.md

 ---
+metaDescription: 'Trump cleared of allegations, insights into Native heritage, and the impact of tariffs on U.S. costs.
+Get the latest news.'
+metaTitle: 'Trump Cleared, Heritage & Tariff Impact Costs'
 emailHtmlPreview: ''
 emailHtml: ''
 footerBannerContent: 'On this day in 1982, Michael Jackson released Thriller, which became the best-selling album in the world and won a record-setting eight Grammy Awards.'